jmasarweh/life-in-uk-test/README.md

 # Life in UK Test Prep
-Some study digests and Practice Exams that helped me pass the Life in UK Test (2026). [ See screenshots below](#screenshots).
+Some Study Digests and Practice Exams that helped me pass the Life in UK Test (2026). [ See screenshots below](#screenshots).

 ## **Study Dots Legend**
 In the study.hmtl, the 3 dots indicate the occurence of this section/topic/fact in the actual exam.